This post was originally posted on the 4th of July 2015 and updated on the 7th of November 2019

 You’re going to be jammed into an aluminium tube with 500 strangers, confined to a 76cm x 91cm space for 18 hours.
-So let’s face it, a long flight is unlikely to be one of the most comfortable parts of your holiday.
+So let’s face it, a long flight is unlikely to be one of the most comfortable parts of your holiday to Australia or any other part of the world.

 Here are 5 tips to ease the pain on your next long haul flight: